Section: Maintenance Commands (8)

 Add the domain to simple names (without a period) in /etc/hosts

 in the same way as for DHCP-derived names.
 Note that this does not

 apply to domain names in cnames, PTR records, TXT records etc.

 - -T, --local-ttl=<time>

-When replying with information from /etc/hosts or the DHCP leases
+When replying with information from /etc/hosts or configuration or the DHCP leases

 file dnsmasq by default sets the time-to-live field to zero, meaning

 that the requester should not itself cache the information.
 This is

 the correct thing to do in almost all situations.
 This option allows a